 Beware that “public servant” is defined broadly in case law.
 Public servant could include school administrators, teachers and anyone else that works for the government.

 Have you been charged with Misuse of Official Information?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 These cases can be difficult to prosecute.
 In State v.
 Ford and State v.
 Newton, cases were dismissed because the information was excluded from the Public Information Act and thus not prohibited from disclosure.
 The salient point here is the subsection (d) definition of the type of information which is secret: